twerkmeister/tokenflood/README.md

 Heuristic load testing comes with the risk of not perfectly achieving the desired token counts for specific models.
 If that happens, tokenflood will warn you during a run if any request diverges more than 10% from the expected input or output token lengths.
-At the end of a run, you will also be warned about the average divergence if it is more than 10% from the expected token count.
-In the summary file of a run, you can see the absolute and relative divergences again.
+The visualisation frontend also shows absolute and relative token errors.

 > [!IMPORTANT]
 > You can specify the prefix length, however, whether the prefix is used will depend on the